mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2012/2012-11-24-tree-adventures-part-2/index.md

 ---
-blog: shalveena.com
+title: "Tree Adventures Part 2"
+date: "2012-11-24"
 categories:
-- journal
+  - "journal"
-date: "2012-11-24"
-title: Tree Adventures Part 2
 ---

 Here are some more pictures!